Healthcare

 Optometrist Salary Overview

-The Optometrist is a sought-after profession in the United States with a median annual salary of $129,370.
-Compensation typically ranges from $76,200 for entry-level positions to $185,400 for experienced professionals in high-demand markets.
+The Optometrist is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $129,370, compensation for this position ranges from $76,200 at the entry level to $185,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Optometrist in the US earns between $76,200 and $185,400 per year, with a median of $129,370.